 In addition to transforming data, one goal of Orion is to enable the construction of editable and reusable analysis workflows.
 These workflows are realized in a declarative language incorporating both relational operators and network statistics.
-By mapping user interface actions into statements in this language, Orion supports not only data manipulation and visualization, but can also export reusable scripts that keep a record of data provenance.
-In this section we describe the operations supported by our language and how they can be used to model and analyze network data.
+By mapping UI actions into statements in this language, Orion supports not only data manipulation and visualization but can also export reusable scripts that keep a record of data provenance.
+In this section, we describe the operations supported by our language and how they can be used to model and analyze network data.

 Each Orion workflow task is an operator accepting one or more named parameters.
 These operators modify a data set: a collection of named tables.
 A workflow is simply a sequence of tasks.
-Figure 5 shows an example workflow for the case study in §7.1.
+Figure 6 shows an example workflow for the case study in section "Online health communities."
 Orion externally represents workflows using a simple XML format.
+Table 1 summarizes each of these operators.